School holidays can be a stressful time of year for parents who are separated.

 What works for one family, might not work for another family.
 Focus on what is in the best interest of your children and offer proposals that benefit the children, rather than what is convenient for you.
 You will have a better chance of reaching an agreement that both parents can live with and which benefit your relationship with your children.

 If one of the parents has issues with drugs or alcohol, or if there are other concerns about the safety and wellbeing of your children in that parent’s care, consider offering supervised time with that parent (depending of course on the nature of the risk to the child).
 The supervisor can be a relative, a mutual friend, or an independent third party.

 Remember that you, as the adults, chose to separate but the children did not.
 Your responsibilities as parents are to facilitate a meaningful relationship between the children and the other parent.

 So try to compromise and find solutions which are in the best interests of your children.
 After all, despite your differences as former partners/spouse, both of you would want your children to have a happy Christmas and fond memories of the day.
 Only YOU can make that happen for your own children.

 We understand that separation can be a very stressful time for you and your loved ones.
-For more information on how we can help you with a divorce or separation, or any other family law matters, call us at: 1300 CORNERSTONE or email: firstname.lastname@example.org
+For more information on how we can help you with a divorce or separation, or any other family law matters, call us at: 1300 CORNERSTONE or 1300 267 637 or send an email to us at: firstname.lastname@example.org